DIY-able/MqttTinyController/README.md

 https://github.com/DIY-able/MqttTimerFunction

 # Notification issues on Mobile app
 Similar to scheduling, notifications should not be the responsibility of the microcontroller.
 Many mobile MQTT apps include notification features, they keep a set of in-memory values.
 However, it is possible the app resets those values to default (such as NULL) caused by unknown reasons such as network interruption, it could result in FALSE POSITIVE notifications when "value is changed".
-To address this issue, MqttTinyController sends a JSON notification message to the MQTT broker, for example, {"NOTIFY": {"GP1", 1"}} when there is a real hardware change on GP1.
+To address this issue, MqttTinyController sends a JSON notification message to the MQTT broker, for example, {"NOTIFY": {"GP1", 1}} when there is a real hardware change on GP1.
 You can configure which GPIO has notifications enabled, see 'gpio_pins_for_notification' parameter in config file.
 With this JSON response, you can enable notification (if your mobile app supports that) and send notification based on this JSON message/payload.

        notification_keyname = "NOTIFY"                 # Response in JSON, e.g. {"NOTIFY": {"GP16": 1, "GP17": 0}}
        gpio_pins_for_notification = {0, 1, 16, 17}     # Only send notification when GPIO values are changed

-# Zero trust on MQTT broker or Mobile app
+# Zero trust on MQTT broker, Mobile app or Azure
 With high security in mind, we should never trust the free MQTT broker or mobile app.
-If someone has your MQTT username and password, they can easily open your garage door for example by sending a {"GPx: 1}.
+While HiveMQ clusters (free edition) provide usernames and passwords, the backend is shared.
+If someone obtains your MQTT username and password, or if HiveMQ is compromised, they can replay the message and easily open your garage door, for example by sending a {"GP18": 1}.
 To protect this, MqttTinyController introduced Multi-Factor Authentication (MFA) with Time-Based One-Time Passwords (TOTP), you can use a secret key to generate a one time 6 digit code using Google Authenticator.
 Every time you want to change the relay on the microcontroller, just copy-paste and send the JSON message {"MFA": 123456} prior to the actual {"GPxx": 1} message.
 You can also configured how many expired codes it takes (see 'totp_max_expired_codes' in config).

 One GPIO pin takes multiple keys.
 For instance, GP16 controls my LED light, while GP18 operates my garage door.
 I have set up an Azure Function schedule to manage the switching of relay GP16 (LED light) daily using Secret_Key_B.
 When I access my mobile app, I utilize the TOTP generated by Secret_Key_A to interact with either GP16 (LED light) or GP18 (Garage door).
 The crucial point here is that even if someone were to breach my Azure account, obtain my MQTT broker username/password, and acquire Secret_Key_B from the configuration, attempting to open my garage door by sending {"GP18": 1} would result in a Multi-Factor Authentication (MFA) validation failure.